coletonodonnell/coleton.io/content/posts/algo.md

 In this case, the length of this list is one.

 The `Node` class works great, but it is a bit verbose.
 In actuality, the list requires a lot more features than this, we are just describing everything manually.
-In this case, encaspulating `Node` by another class is much better.
+In this case, encapsulating `Node` by another class is much better.

 ```cpp
 template <typename T>